Ravenports/rvn-format/programs/README.md

         simply reproduces the metadata and does not process it in any way.
         This parameter is optional as there is no requirement to define metadata for the package.

+    -t, --timestamp

+        Override the modification time of all archived files to given unix epoch.
+This may be used to support reproducible packages.

     -v, --verbose